tcolgate/godinstall/README.md

 the history of the archive must be trimmed (not currenlty implemented), garbage collection will then remove any uneeded items from the archive.

-In order to setup purgins, use the --purge parameter.
+In order to setup pruning, use the --prune parameter.
 The parameter accepts a comma seperated set of rules, each of the following form:

 ```